The Richmond Bar

-The Richmond Bar is a bar in Portland, Oregon, United States.
+The Richmond Bar was a bar in Portland, Oregon, United States.
+The business operated in southeast Portland's Richmond neighborhood from 2013 to 2025.

 Description

-The Richmond Bar is located in southeast Portland's Richmond neighborhood.
-The bar offers beer and cocktails in a "rustic and cozy space", according to Thrillist.
-Beers from Oregon and Europe are available; according to Matthew Korfhage of Willamette Week, the cocktails "skew sweetly medicinal" and the "neutral-and-red-hued bar has honed the refined, unshowy comforts now expected of a Portland bar".
+The Richmond Bar was located in southeast Portland's Richmond neighborhood.
+The bar offered beer and cocktails in a "rustic and cozy space", according to Thrillist.
+Beers from Oregon and Europe were available; according to Matthew Korfhage of Willamette Week, the cocktails "skew[ed] sweetly medicinal" and the "neutral-and-red-hued bar [had] honed the refined, unshowy comforts now expected of a Portland bar".

 History

 Co-owners Martin Schwartz and Nate Tilden opened the bar in 2013, in a space formerly occupied by Matchbox Lounge.
 A back patio was added in 2015, increasing seating capacity by 30 people.

 In 2016, Tilden was nominated for a James Beard Foundation Award as restaurateur of Clyde Common, Olympia Provisions, Spirit of 77, and The Richmond Bar.
 The bar closed temporarily during the COVID-19 pandemic.
+In September 2025, the business announced plans to close permanently in October.
+The bar closed on October 17, 2025.